 Remember, this section needs to be concise and impactful.
 Use bullet points or short sentences to convey key information quickly and effectively.
 Investors don’t have time to read through lengthy paragraphs, so make sure each sentence packs a punch.

 What Is Your End Goal?

 Think about the last time you took a road trip with a set destination.
-You probably did not just hop on the road without a map and hoped you got where you wanted to go.
+You probably did not just hop on the road without a map and hope you got where you wanted.
 You likely looked at a map and saw the route you needed to take.

 The same principle applies to a business.
 Knowing where you want to end is a good way to figure out how you will get there.

 What is an End Goal?

 Using the phrase “end goal” might be a little dramatic in some instances.
 In business, an “end goal” could merely refer to something you want to accomplish with your business.

 Perhaps that involves just trying to make it through the first two years of your business opening.
 Maybe you want to integrate your family into the business.